Multi-clocked Guarded Recursion Beyond {\omega}: Algebraic data types

 \subsection{A Semantic Condition}

-We now state conditions that imply that a functor preserves $\opcat{\omega_1}$-indexed limits.
-Recall that a functor $F : \Set \to \Set$ is finitary if it preserves directed colimits.
+We now state conditions that imply that a functor preserves $\opcat{\indexord}$-indexed limits.
+Let $\kappa$ be a regular cardinal.
+A set $Y$ is $\kappa$-small if it has cardinality strictly less than $\kappa$, and we write $Y\kapsubset X$ to mean that $Y$ is a $\kappa$-small subset of $X$.
+Recall~\cite{adamek1994locally} that a functor $F : \Set \to \Set$ is said to be $\kappa$-accessible, if it preserves $\kappa$-filtered colimits.
 In particular, for any $X$, the map

-must be an isomorphism.
-In words, this means that any $x \in F(X)$ lives already in $F(X')$ for some finite subset $X'$ of $X$.
+must be an isomorphism (in fact this statement is equivalent to being $\kappa$-accessible~\cite{adamek2019finitary}).
+In words, this means that any $x \in F(X)$ lives already in $F(X')$ for some $\kappa$-small subset $X'$ of $X$.
 Say that a functor $F$ preserves pullbacks of monos, if, for any pullback diagram

 where $m$ is a mono, also $F$ applied to the diagram is a pullback.
-In particular, this means that $F$ preserves monos also the non-split ones from the emptyset.
-This can be seen by considering the pullback of $\emptyset \to X$ along itself.
-It also means that $F$ preserves binary intersections of subobjects.
+In particular, this means that $F$ preserves monos, also the non-split ones from the empty set.